-Spring 2020 Opportunity – We are fortunate enough to offer 2-3 Spring 2020 student research stipends!
+Fall 2020 Opportunity – We are fortunate enough to offer 2-3 Fall 2020 student research stipends!
 To be considered, all materials must be submitted to email@example.com by 5 p.m.
-Friday, December 6, 2019.
+Friday, May 1, 2020.
 A confirmation email will be sent upon receipt.
-If you do not receive a confirmation email, please stop by the office to ensure materials were received.
+If you do not receive a confirmation email, please follow up on your application with us.
 The office will not be responsible for emails not coming through or you not following up on your application.

 Undergraduate research is faculty mentored, self-directed work that enables you to explore an area of interest in your discipline and communicate your findings with others.
 Your research will involve inquiry, design, investigation, data analysis, writing, and presenting your results.
 MOLSAMP scholars will have an opportunity to present their research at both the Truman Student Research Conference and the MOLSAMP Annual Research Symposium.
 Scholars who meet the noted criteria and submit all required documentation will be considered for funding.
 Students who are selected for the opportunity will be provided a $750 stipend for the semester for which the work is completed.
 This stipend assumes 4-5 hours per week of research work, though more or less may be required as a result of the nature of the research being conducted.
 Projects will be considered using the review form found here.
 If approved, scholars must complete additional steps to ensure payroll and other employment items are set up correctly with the MOLSAMP program before beginning the project.